modheader/modheader_selenium/README.md

 All APIs are URL-based.
 Please make sure to URL encode your name and value properly.

+Note that these URLs only work when the extensions are properly loaded.
+You will notice that the domain `webdriver.modheader.com` do not map to a real server.
+This ensures that we will never log your requests, even if the extensions did not work.
+Older versions of the extensions use `webdriver.bewisse.com` and `bewisse.com`.
+These will continue to work in the newer version.

-If you are using npm, you can also use the `getAddHeaderUrl()` and `getClearHeadersUrl()` functions to craft these URLs.
+If you are using npm, you can also use the `getAddHeaderUrl()`, `getAddHeadersUrl()` and `getClearHeadersUrl()` functions to craft these URLs.
 Be sure to do `driver.get()`, and be mindful that these will change the URL of the WebDriver.

 ### Add request header: